The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Introduction

 The Epoch of Reionization (EoR) marks the Universe’s last major hydrogen phase transition, during which the intergalactic medium (IGM) was transformed from neutral to ionized.
 Observations constrain the end of this process to $z \approx 5.7$ \citep{bosman_hydrogen_2022, keating_long_2020}, but its exact time evolution and topology remains uncertain.
 The progression of reionization depends on three key quantities: the number density of ionizing sources, their efficiency in producing hydrogen-ionizing photons with $E > 13.6~\mathrm{eV}$ ($\xi_\mathrm{ion}$), and the fraction of these photons that escape ($f_\mathrm{esc}^\mathrm{LyC}$) out of the system into the IGM.
 Because these quantities depend on galaxy mass, metallicity, and redshift, different assumptions lead to very different reionization histories.
 For instance, should reionization be driven by numerous faint sources ($M_\mathrm{UV} > -17$ AB mag) with low $f_\mathrm{esc}^\mathrm{LyC}$, it would have begun earlier and proceeded gradually.
 Conversely, if dominated by rarer, luminous sources with high $f_\mathrm{esc}^\mathrm{LyC}$, reionization would have started later and progressed more rapidly.
 Constraining the population distributions of these parameters is therefore important for understanding the evolution of the EoR.

-The production rate of ionizing photons of individual galaxies can be estimated with stellar population synthesis models \citep{kennicutt_global_1998, simmonds_ionizing_2023, simmonds_impact_2024, pahl_spectroscopic_2025}, while recent \textit{James Webb Space Telescope} (JWST) results provide measurements of the number density of sources at $z>9$ \citep{harikane_jwst_2025, whitler_z_2025}.
+The production rate of ionizing photons of individual galaxies can be estimated with stellar population synthesis models \citep{kennicutt_global_1998, simmonds_ionizing_2023, simmonds_impact_2024, pahl_spectroscopic_2025, Papovich:2025aa} or inferred directly from observations, most robustly via spectroscopic measurements \citep{Schaerer:2016aa, tang_mmtmmirs_2019}, while recent \textit{James Webb Space Telescope} (JWST) results provide measurements of the number density of sources at $z>9$ \citep{harikane_jwst_2025, whitler_z_2025}.
 In contrast, constraining $f_\mathrm{esc}^\mathrm{LyC}$ remains far more difficult, owing to the complex and inhomogeneous structure of the inter stellar medium (ISM) \citep{gazagnes_neutral_2018}.
 In addition to the complex ISM structures that hinder estimations of $f_\mathrm{esc}^\mathrm{LyC}$, the intervening neutral hydrogen makes LyC detection essentially impossible at $z>4$ \citep{inoue_updated_2014}.
 As a result, studies must rely on indirect tracers.